tyashin/CIS-CC-UOL-violations/README.md

 > Examiners will be expecting less detail, proportionate to the reduction in time available, not partially-completed submissions.
 Note that we have also adjusted coursework where detailed work is required.

 it was already too late, in our opinion, as the students should have been in the middle of their work by then.
-Also, it could be proved that at least some of the assignments (CO2226 coursework) were not adjusted according to reduced time available.
-After the interim grades for Coursework 1 were published in March 2021 it became clear that at least [some of the grades were also not adjusted](https://uolviolationstracker.web.app/#/single-case/6).
+Also, it could be proved that at least one of the assignments (CO2226 coursework) [was not adjusted](https://uolviolationstracker.web.app/#/single-case/6) according to reduced time available.
+After the interim grades for Coursework 1 were published in March 2021 it became clear (but it's quite hard to prove it documentary) that at least some of the grades were also not adjusted.

 This is a mitigating circumstance by definition:
 > Mitigating circumstances are any serious circumstances beyond your control which may have adversely affected your academic performance.
 (General regulations, p.17 ([official link](https://london.ac.uk/sites/default/files/regulations/progregs-general-2020-2021.pdf) / [mirror](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/documents/progregs-general-2020-2021.pdf))